-- Excavations made in stable rock; - Note: "Stable Rock" is not recognized by Virginia Occupational Safety and Health (VOSH) in the commonwealth and should not be considered as an option. - Excavations less than five feet in depth where examination of the ground by a Competent Person provides no indication of a potential cave-in.
+- Excavations made in stable rock. - Note: "Stable Rock" is not recognized by Virginia Occupational Safety and Health (VOSH) in the Commonwealth of Virginia and should not be considered as an option. - Excavations less than five feet in depth where examination of the ground by a Competent Person provides no indication of a potential cave-in.